trawick/edurepo/SETUP.md

 Initial manual user setup:

 * Create initial user id (initial_user in hosts file)
-* Give that user sudo access, with no password required
+* Give that user sudo access, with no password required by creating file ``myusername`` in /etc/sudoers.d
 ```
 myusername ALL=(ALL) NOPASSWD: ALL
 ```
-(at end of the file)
 * Copy public key of desired ssh key to .ssh/authorized_keys of initial user
 * create directory $HOME/server_keys/edjective.org/ and copy .key, .crt, and all.pem there